trendspotter/decidim-diba/docs/overrides.md

 Before upgrading the platform those keys need to be checked together with the other language files.

-## Permissions

-To allow non signed in users to be invited to the promoter committee of an initiative https://github.com/decidim/decidim/pull/6115 has been ported to the current decidim v0.19.1 version as an override.
-This override can be found at `app/permissions/decidim/initiatives/permissions.rb` and can be removed when in Decidim v0.22.

 ## Authorization

 The application has 3 custom AuthorizationHandlers.
 If the Decidim API for AuthorizationHandlers